microsoft/bedrock-cli/docs/service-introspection.md

 spk deployment validate|v [options]

 Options:
-   -st, --self-test  Run a test for the configured storage account.
+   -s, --self-test  Run a test for the configured storage account.
 This will write test data and delete the test data.
 For more information on the behavior, please check the online documentation.
   -h, --help  Usage information

 ```